Linum sulcatum Riddell

 Stems - Ascending to erect, to 85 cm, solitary, often branching near the apex, glabrous, usually with fine longitudinal lines but not prominently ridged, terete.

 Leaves - Alternate, simple, sessile.
-Stipules sessile glands, visible as a pair of small black dots at the leaf base.
+Stipules sessile glands, visible as a pair of small dark dots at the leaf base.
 Blades 2.0-2.7 cm long, 2-3 mm wide, linear to linear-lanceolate, tapered to a sharply pointed tip, with single midrib, the margins entire (sometimes the bracteal leaves in the inflorescence with inconspicuous glandular teeth), the surfaces and margins glabrous.

 Linum_sulcatum_leaves.jpg Pressed leaves.